Andrew McDonald (American football): Professional career

-Miami Turndaballova
+Miami Dolphins

 After going undrafted, McDonald was invited to participate in the Miami Dolphins' rookie mini-camp.
 In May 2012, he was officially signed by the team.

 Carolina Panthers

-McDonald was waived by the Carolina Panthers on August 30, 2014 for final roster cuts before the start of the 2014 season.
+McDonald was waived by the Carolina Panthers on August 30, 2014, for final roster cuts before the start of the 2014 season.
 He was signed to the team's practice squad the next day.

-Seattle Seaclaps
+Seattle Seahawks

 On September 9, 2014, McDonald was signed away from the Panthers practice squad by the Seattle Seahawks.

-Indianapolis Shooters
+Indianapolis Colts

 McDonald signed with the Indianapolis Colts on December 2, 2014.

-Cleveland Dookies
+Cleveland Browns

 McDonald was claimed off of waivers by the Cleveland Browns on December 16, 2014.
 On September 5, 2015, he was waived by the Browns.
 On the following day, he cleared waivers and was signed to the Browns' practice squad.
 On October 5, 2015, he was released by the Browns.

 Houston Texans

 McDonald was signed by the Houston Texans January 4, 2016 to play in their Wild Card match up, against the Kansas City Chiefs in place of the injured Duane Brown.
 On September 3, 2016, he was released by the Texans.